Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/thumbnail-first-page.md

 This will start a conversion of the temporary PDF to a PNG which will not be larger than the specified `maxWidth` and `maxHeight` and then return when the conversion is finished.
-The [ConvertPagesToPngsAsync] method always returns a collection of results, one result for each page that was converted to a PNG.
+When converting to PNG, [ConvertAsync] always returns a collection of results, one result for each page that was converted to a PNG.
 In our case, there is just one page.